variantstudios/wisdomwaysacupuncture.com/_posts/2016-02-06-successfully-treat-epstein-barr-without-ever-treating-epstein-barr.md

 But I take a different perspective.

-#### My view is that their Epstein-Barr levels are inflated BECAUSE of their imbalances, not the other way around.
+#### My view is that their Epstein-Barr levels are inflated BECAUSE of their symptoms, not the other way around.

 In other words, various sources agree that probably 90% of us are carrying around the Epstein-barr virus.
 If you ever had mono as a kid, you’ve got it.

-So if we all carry this virus, how do we know that the lab result has anything to do with their symptoms?
-And how do we know that if someone else who has no symptoms at all were to be tested, that they wouldn’t turn up positive for the virus as well?
+So if we all carry this virus, how do we know that the lab result has anything to do with the cause of their symptoms?
+And how do we know that if someone else who has no symptoms at all were to be tested, that they wouldn’t turn up high positive for the virus as well?

+And what if when their body is in good health, their numbers naturally go down?

-The point is, I believe that the only reason their numbers are high is because they are sick…they’re not sick BECAUSE their numbers are high.
+The point is, I believe they’re not sick because their numbers are high, but that their numbers are high BECAUSE they're sick….
 So it makes the diagnosis and lab result irrelevant.

 #### Let me explain some more.